Hands-on experience give students the opportunity to apply the knowledge gained in the classroom in a real-world environment.

 Other Important Information

-Please view the International Programs Office's CPT Application Packet [pdf] for a more comprehensive understanding of how going on CPT may affect your eligibility for future post-completion Optional Practical Training (OPT), travel considerations, and social security card information.
+Please view the International Programs Office's F Visa CPT & OPT Information Page for a more comprehensive understanding of how going on CPT may affect your eligibility for future post-completion Optional Practical Training (OPT), travel considerations, and social security card information.